Block Prints By Everett Ruess

 The Utah Department of Arts & Museums’ Traveling Exhibit Program is a statewide outreach program that provides schools, museums, libraries, and community galleries with the opportunity to bring curated exhibitions to their community.
 This program is supported in part by a grant from the National Endowment for the Arts.

 Prints and Photos from the Alice Merrill Horne Art Collection, Utah Division of Arts and Museums and Special Collections,

 J. Willard Marriott Library, The University of Utah

 Printing Programs: In Celebration and Exploration of the Everett Ruess Legacy

 Writer and printmaker Everett Ruess’ words and block prints have inspired generations of desert wanderers since his disappearance in 1934.
-In conjunction with our temporary exhibit, Block Prints by Everett Ruess, a variety of programs this winter will offer a window into his creative legacy.
-Stay tuned (and get excited!) for:
+In conjunction with our temporary exhibit, Block Prints by Everett Ruess, a variety of programs during the winter of 2022, will offer a window into his creative legacy.

 - An Introduction to Printmaking class series at the Moab Arts and Recreation Center (MARC)